StevenSong/cxr-data-ingest/README.md

 # CXR Data Ingest

-This repository contains utilities for ingesting chest X-rays, their corresponding text reports, and preprocessing data samples for downstream modeling use.
-The 2 primary datasets are MIMIC-CXR and CheXpert Plus.
+This repository contains utilities for ingesting datasets of chest X-rays, their corresponding text reports, and preprocessing data samples for downstream modeling use.
+The 2 primary datasets are MIMIC-CXR and CheXpert Plus:

 * MIMIC-CXR: https://physionet.org/content/mimic-cxr-jpg/2.1.0/
 * CheXpert Plus: https://aimi.stanford.edu/datasets/chexpert-plus

-### TODO

-* add labeling details
+OpenI is a work-in-progress.

 ### Prerequisites